System Design Space

 easy

-The chapter breaks them into a sequence of decisions about user identity, federation, sessions, tokens, and access policy, while OAuth 2.0/OIDC, SAML, WebAuthn, and mTLS each land in their proper place.
+The chapter separates decisions about subjects, federation, sessions, tokens, service identity, and access policy so OAuth 2.0/OIDC, SAML, WebAuthn, SCIM, and mTLS each land in the right place.

-In interviews and architecture reviews, it helps you separate the login flow from access policy, explain trust assumptions clearly, and avoid mixing user auth with service-to-service trust.
+In interviews and architecture reviews, it helps you separate sign-in from access policy, explain trust assumptions clearly, and avoid mixing user authentication with service-to-service trust.

 Practical value of this chapter